 While the control input BSCs (bits 43-36) are not included in the toggle, PSA, PRPG, or COUNT algorithms, the output-enable BSCs (bits 43-40 of the BSR) control the drive state (active or high impedance) of the selected device output pins.
-These BCR instructions are valid only when both bytes of the device are operating in one direction of data flow (that is, $10EA \neq 10EB$ and $20EA \neq 20EB$) and in the same direction of data flow (that is, 10EA = 20EA and 10EB = 20EB).
-Otherwise, the bypass instruction is performed.
+These BCR instructions are valid only when both bytes of the device are operating in one direction of data flow (i.e., $10EA \neq 10EB$ and $20EA \neq 20EB$) and in the same direction of data flow (i.e., 10EA = 20EB).
+Otherwise, the bypass instruction is operated.